woodpeng/funblocks-docs/docs/funblocks-suites/FunBlocks-AIFlow.md

 ## **FunBlocks AIFlow in the FunBlocks Ecosystem**

-FunBlocks AIFlow is an integral part of the broader FunBlocks product suite.
+FunBlocks AIFlow is an integral part of the broader FunBlocks AI Workspace.
 It serves as a natural starting point for many AI-driven workflows, facilitating the initial stages of idea generation and planning within a visual environment.
 The outputs generated from FunBlocks AIFlow, such as detailed mind maps and various forms of content, can potentially be integrated with other tools and modules within the FunBlocks ecosystem for further processing or automation.
 This interconnectedness highlights FunBlocks AIFlow's role as a foundational element in a comprehensive AI-powered workflow solution.

 ## **Ready to Explore?
 Unlock Your Potential with FunBlocks AIFlow**